nvidia-riva/tutorials/deploy-aks.md

 ## Creating the AKS Cluster

-The cluster contains three separate nodepools:
+The cluster contains three separate node pools:
-- `rivaserver`:  A GPU-equipped node where the main Riva service runs. `Standard_NC8as_T4_v3` instances, each using an Tesla T4 GPU, provide good value and sufficient capacity for many applications.
+- `rivaserver`:  A GPU-equipped node where the main Riva service runs. `Standard_NC8as_T4_v3` instances, each using a Tesla T4 GPU, which provides good value and sufficient capacity for many applications.

 - `loadbalancer`: A general-purpose compute node for the Traefik load balancer, using an `Standard_D4s_v3` instance.

-- `rivaclient`: A general-purpose node with an `Standard_D8s_v3` instance for client applications accessing the Riva service
+- `rivaclient`: A general-purpose node with an `Standard_D8s_v3` instance for client applications accessing the Riva service.

-1. Create Azure Resource Group as all the resources created for AKS cluster will be part of this resource group:
+1. Create an Azure Resource Group as all the resources created for the AKS cluster will be part of this resource group:

     ```bash
     AKS_RESOURCE_GROUP=riva-resource